prakharmrsl/easypcceo.github.io/pages/enthusiast-pcs/enthusiast-pcs.md

 This is the most money I'd advise anyone spends on a gaming PC..
 In my opinion, anything more than this is simply overkill.

-That being said, this is one of the BEST gaming PC's on the market today.
+That being said, this is one of the BEST gaming PCs on the market.
+Get yours today.

 [$1200 Gaming PC](/enthusiast-pcs/1200/){: .big-button}